rampus-bit/geode/README.md

 <img src="https://cdn.discordapp.com/attachments/394962023634698261/849079139662430239/ruby.png" align="right" height="150px">

-Geode is a command line utility written in bash that displays more theme-based information.
-Similar to neofetch, or pfetch, but has the intent of providing information that can be re-purposed by other users
+Geode is a command line utility written in bash that displays theme-based information.
+Similar to neo, or pfetch, but has the intent of providing information that can be re-purposed by other users.

 Geode has the capability to display numerous things, but the default ones are listed in the provided screenshots.